-Course Note: Not for graduate credit.
-This course does not

-satisfy any admission requirements.
+Course Note(s): Not for graduate credit.
+This course does not satisfy any admission requirements.

-Instructor: Non-facilitated
+Instructor(s): Non-facilitated

-605.201 Introduction to Programming Using Java 🏦 🖵
+605.201 Introduction to Programming Using Java m

 This course enables students without a background in software development to become proficient programmers who are prepared for a follow-on course in data structures.
 The Java language will be used to introduce foundations of structured, procedural, and object-oriented programming.
 Topics include I/O, data types, operators, operands, expressions, conditional statements, iteration, recursion, arrays, functions, parameter passing, and returning values.
 Students will also be introduced to classes, objects, object references, inheritance, polymorphism, and exception handling.
-Additional topics include file I/O, searching, sorting, Java collections, and an introduction to applets.
+Additional topics include file I/O, searching, sorting, Java Collections, and an introduction to Applets.
 Students will complete several programming assignments to develop their problem-solving skills and to gain experience in detecting and correcting software errors.

-Prerequisite: One year of college mathematics.
+Prerequisite(s): One year of college mathematics.

-Course Note: Not for graduate credit.
+Course Note(s): Not for graduate credit.
 A programming methodology course is needed for admission to the Computer Science, Cybersecurity, Data Science, or Information Systems Engineering program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B- or better.

-Instructors: Deal, DeMasco, Ferguson, Jockel, Smith
+Instructor(s): Balk, Deal, DeMasco, Ferguson, Jockel, Smith

-605.202 Data Structures 🏛 🔲
+605.202 Data Structures 🏛 🛄

 This course investigates abstract data types (ADTs), recursion, algorithms for searching and sorting, and basic algorithm analysis.
-ADTs to be covered include lists, stacks, queues, priority queues, trees, sets, and dictionaries.
+ADTs to be covered include lists, stacks, gueues, priority gueues, trees, sets, and dictionaries.
 The emphasis is on the trade-offs associated with implementing alternative data structures for these ADTs.
 There will be four or five substantial Java programming assignments.

-Prerequisite: One year of college mathematics; 605.201 Introduction to Programming Using Java or equivalent.

-Course Note: Not for graduate credit.
+(Not for Graduate credit.)
+Prerequisite(s): One year of college mathematics.
+605.201 Introduction to Programming Using Java or equivalent.
+Course Note(s): Not for graduate credit.
 A course in data structures is needed for admission to the Computer Science, Cybersecurity, or Data Science program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B- or better.
 A course in data structures is conditionally required for admission to the Information Systems Engineering program.
 Students who lack this prerequisite can satisfy it by completing this course with a grade of B- or better before taking any course that requires it.

-Instructors: Chlan, Cost, Guven, Kann, Rajasekaran, Resch, Shah
+Instructor(s): Chlan, R. Cost, Guven, Kann, Rajasekaran, Shah